Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-17-decoupling-sqs-sns-kinesis-activemq/hands-on-192/hands-on-192.md

-# Lesson 188: SNS - Hands On
+# Lesson 192: SNS - Hands On

 ### Description

-This template configures a Standard SNS Topic with one SQS Queu subscrion.
+This template configures a Standard SNS Topic with one SQS Queue subscription.

 ### Operation